TeamSHIRO/KURO/docs/kuro_boot_protocol.md

 #### ke_entry_point

-This field contains the address to the entry point of the executable in physical address.
+This field contains the address to the entry point of the executable in virtual address.

 #### ke_segment_count